 Rolf was a road-rager.
-One time, when a car in front of him had stopped at the lights, Rolf got out of his car and rapped on the driver’s window, screaming.
+One time, a car cut him off, and when the two cars had stopped at the lights, Rolf got out of his car and rapped on the driver’s window, screaming.
 Fortunately for Rolf the incident did not lead to harm or an arrest.

 ‘Buttons’ are incidents in life that prompt us to react with unwarranted passion.
 Jan becomes tearful when given a particular insult; Roy feels overly hurt when ignored; Jenny feels outrage when someone refutes the existence of God; Ali feels overwhelmed with exasperation when he sees someone litter.